-B. Find a missing dimension when given the volume of objects composed only of right prisms having triangular or quadrilateral bases.
+- A. Area and surface area of objects composed of triangles and quadrilaterals; - B. Volume of objects composed only of right prisms having triangular or quadrilateral bases.

 The Basic student is able to solve real-world and mathematical problems involving:

 - A. i.
 Area of objects composed of triangles and/or parallelograms. - ii.
 Surface area of objects where the base is an equilateral triangle or rectangle. - B. Volume of right prisms having triangular and rectangular bases.